lena-larionova/docs.konghq.com/app/gateway/2.6.x/install-and-run/ubuntu.md

 ## Download

-Choose between Xenial, Focal, and Bionic.
+Choose between Debian and apt repo for Xenial, Focal, and Bionic.

+### Debian

 {% navtabs %}
 {% navtab Download Debian file for Xenial %}